Jscherbe/frontend/docs-src/content/demos/accordion.md

 ## Basic Setup

-Wihtout an icon in the summary will fallback to browser default
+Without an icon in the summary will fallback to browser default

 <details class="accordion">
   <summary class="accordion__summary">